zoroqi/srid.ca/imported/AC600M USB WiFi Adapter.md

 Insufficient privileges
 ```

-Using `sudo nmtui` however worked.
+Using `sudo nmtui` however works.

+- [ ] Obviate the use of `sudo`, so that the 2nd WiFi autoconnects on restart.